 SEO is one of the best, effective, and yet affordable mediums to get traffic on any website.

-If done properly, SEO can bring a lot of sales & conversions for your website.
-Although there are many SEO activities that need to be done on any website, the SEO starts from the website itself.
+If done properly, SEO can bring a lot of sales & conversions to your website.
+Although there are many SEO activities that need to be done on any website, SEO starts from the website itself.

 Most website owners never install any SEO plugin on their website.
 As a result, their chances of ranking on search engines diminishes gradually.